Azadi Sport Complex

 The complex was initially built for the 1974 Asian Games, with a future Olympic Games bid in mind.
 A year later it was showcased as Tehran's short-lived bid to host the 1984 Summer Olympics.
+In 2013, global media reports acknowledged Azadi Sports Complex as one of the top 20 stadiums worldwide.

+Presently, the Azadi Stadium serves as the primary venue for the home matches of the Iranian national football team, as well as for two clubs of the capital city, Persepolis and Esteghlal.